 Facebook and its partners should not rely on industry specialists to distribute libra.
 Other project partners may be able to buy some from their sites.
 Groups such as Visa and PayPal could also negotiate physical purchase points (cash), especially to reach “debagged” populations.

 Future libra can be used in the application environment of Facebook.
+You can find more updates on libra on Libra Official Fb Page.
 First in Messenger and WhatsApp, then on Instagram.
 Thanks to a dedicated application, the 2.1 billion users of the social network will be able to exchange libra and purchase products from partners (Lyft, Iliad, etc.) as well as those from companies outside the project that will accept it.

 For Facebook’s 27 partners, the situations are variable.
 By accepting libra, eBay, Uber, and Spotify should enjoy privileged access to the gigantic park of users of the social network.
 For their part, companies like MasterCard or Stripe should look to supply businesses with financial services based on the libra ecosystem.